-And a successful phishing attack or other security breach can cause irreparable harm to your business, including:
+And a successful phishing attack or other security breaches can cause irreparable harm to your business, including:

 - Reputational damage.
 You don’t want to be known as “that company” whose lax security procedures helped customer data end up on the dark web.
 Over one-fifth of customers will never go back to a business after a data breach.